-- 1. Circulating antigenic A1PI level of $\ge 8 \ \mu M$ that is suspected to be due to inadequate washout of the prior A1PI therapy - 2.
+- 1. Circulating antigenic A1PI level of ≥11 μM that is suspected to be due to inadequate washout of the prior A1PI therapy - 2.
 Erroneous screening results - 3.
-Pulmonary exacerbation at the time of initial screening (Note: subjects may be rescreened 4 weeks after the clinical resolution of an exacerbation.) - 4.
-Ineligibility due to failure to meet protocol pre-specified time intervals (eg, inclusion criteria #5 and 6, and exclusion criteria #5 and 17)
+Pulmonary exacerbation at the time of initial screening (Note: subjects may be re-screened 4 weeks after the clinical resolution of an exacerbation.) - 4.
+Ineligibility due to failure to meet protocol pre-specified time intervals (eg, inclusion criteria #5 and #6, and exclusion criteria #5 and #17)

-Subjects who were discontinued early from the study due to failure to yield adequate baseline BAL samples will be allowed to rescreen after the target enrollment of BAL evaluable subjects is completed.
+Subjects who were discontinued early from the study due to failure to yield adequate baseline BAL samples or failure to meet the eligibility criteria required to undergo the bronchoscopy/BAL procedure will be allowed to be rescreened before the target enrollment of BAL evaluable subjects is completed.